 There is a modern Hunter Gatherer movement in the United States.
-Whether for health, fitness or sport, people are heading back to the woods, fields and rivers for exercise and food.
-A modern Gatherer may also maintain their own garden and visit the local grocer and farmers’ market to pick fresh vegetables and make healthy food choices.
+Whether for health, fitness or sport, people are heading back to the woods, fields and rivers for exercise and wild, fresh food.
+A modern Gatherer maintains their own garden, visits the local grocer, roadside produce stand or farmers’ market to pick fresh vegetables and make healthy food choices.

 When we research the term Hunter Gatherer, what we find are descriptions of people from over 10,000 years ago, or maybe modern remote tribes that live deep in lush jungles or hidden behind mountain ranges.
 But 10K years is just a blip of time in our long history.
 No matter what the prevalent civilization has been, going back deep into the ancient past, Hunter Gatherer has always been and is today the natural state of humans.
 We are omnivorous primates.
 This is how we have evolved over millions of years and how we still evolve.
 We are designed to pursue, evaluate, calculate, prepare, gather and grow our food.
 Today, whether we realize it or not, humans live in groups to help acquire food and secure our protection.
 We join companies and compete in the marketplace.
 We join clubs.
 We select memberships and affiliations.
 We are tribal hunters and gatherers.
 This is who we are and what we do.